jkrauth/workwhere/README.md

 # WorkWhere

-WorkWhere is a simple web-based Django app for workplace reservations.
+WorkWhere is a web-based Django app for workplace reservations.
+It is kept very simple and best suited for small enterprises.

 Detailed documentation is in the "docs" directory.